Deterministic randomness extraction for quantum random number generation with partial trust: Operator inequalities from dual solutions to the guessing probability

-Therefore, for every $\mathbf{p}\in\Qover$, we have that Following \cite{Foreman_2025}, we refer to the lhs of Eq.~\eqref{eq: predictability bound} as the outcome's \emph{predictability} for the input $x$.
-Our main technical contribution, Thm. \ref{thm: ancilla operator inequality} below, states an operator version of the inequality in Eq.~\eqref{eq: predictability bound}.
-Crucially, however, by switching to the Naimark dilation picture, the operators in this inequality act on the Hilbert space $\mathcal{H}_{M}$ of the ancillary system $M$ within the measurement device, which, in our setting, is precisely the system to which Eve’s state is correlated. \begin{theorem} For every $\delta\in[0,1]$, if $\langle \{\nu_{a,x}\}_{a,x=0}^1,\{H_\lambda\}_{\lambda=0}^1\rangle$ is a solution to Eq.~\eqref{eq:dual} for some behavior $\mathbf{p}$, then, for any $\{\rho_{S}^x\}_x$ such that $F(\rho_S^0,\rho_S^1)\geq\delta$ and for any $\{\Pi_{SM}^a\}_{a=0}^1$, the following inequality over operators in $\mathcal{H}_M$ holds:
+Following \cite{Foreman_2025}, we refer to the lhs of Eq.~\eqref{eq: predictability bound} as the outcome's \emph{predictability} for the input $x$.
+Our main technical contribution, Thm. \ref{thm: ancilla operator inequality} below (and the analogous Thms. for the other settings), states an operator version of the inequality in Eq.~\eqref{eq: predictability bound}.
+Crucially, however, by switching to the Naimark dilation picture, the operators in this inequality act on the Hilbert space $\mathcal{H}_{M}$ of the ancillary system $M$ within the measurement device, which, in this setting, is precisely the system to which Eve’s system is correlated. \begin{theorem} For every $\delta\in[0,1]$, if $\langle \{\nu_{a,x}\}_{a,x=0}^1,\{H_\lambda\}_{\lambda=0}^1\rangle$ is a solution to Eq.~\eqref{eq:dual} for some behavior $\mathbf{p}\in\Qover$, then, for any $\{\rho_{S}^x\}_{x=0}^1$ such that $F(\rho_S^0,\rho_S^1)\geq\delta$ and for any $\{\Pi_{SM}^a\}_{a=0}^1$, the following inequality over operators in $\mathcal{H}_M$ holds:

 with $G_M \coloneqq 2\sum_{a,x} \nu_{a,x} \Tr_{S}\Big[(\rho_{S}^x \otimes \mathbbm{1}_{M}) \Pi_{SM}^a\Big] - \mathbbm{1}_{M}$. \end{theorem}